31 Unique Things to Do in Seattle, Washington

 The Fremont Troll is one of the most unique landmarks in Seattle.
 The troll sculpture sits under the Aurora Avenue Bridge in the Fremont neighborhood.
 There's also a small park next to the sculpture called Troll's Knoll.

-🏨 Accommodations near the Fremont Troll
+🏨 Accommodations close to the Fremont Troll

 Unique Things to Do Near Seattle, Washington